 3. Lead by example

 While leading by example may appear to be simple, only a few leaders can do so consistently.
-It is particularly challenging for young leaders to put what they preach into practice through their actions.
+It is particularly challenging for young leaders to put what they preach into practice through their actions and inspire their team.
 Successful leaders would recognize a shortcoming before others do and take decisive steps to correct it.

 4. Think out of your comfort zone